-Post bridges in accordance with FDOT Standard Plans Index 700-107 (formerly Standard No. 17357).
+Post bridges in accordance with FDOT Standard Plans Index 700-107.
 A blanket weight restriction sign (MUTCD Sign No. R12-1) may substitute the three-silhouette sign (MUTCD Sign No. R12-5).
 The three silhouettes represent:

 - Single Unit (SU Class) trucks: SU2, SU3, and SU4. - Combination (C Class) trucks with a single trailer: C3, C4, and C5. - Combination truck with two trailers or a single unit truck with one trailer: ST5.